imadsyed333/WordListReactNative/README.md

 # WordListReactNative

-WordList reimagined in JavaScript utilizing the React Native library.
+WordList reimagined in React Native.
 Improvements include cleaner UI and code, as well as support for both Android and iOS platforms.
-Coming to the iOS App Store and Google Play Store soon
+Coming soon to the iOS App Store and Google Play Store